-US Navy resurrects Atlantic fleet
+US revives Second Fleet to counter Russia

 The fleet, which was disbanded for cost-saving and structural reasons, will be based in its previous home - Norfolk, Virginia.

-"Our National Defense Strategy makes clear that we're back in an era of great power competition as the security environment continues to grow more challenging and complex," Adm Richardson said.
+"Our National Defense Strategy makes clear that we're back in an era of great power competition as the security environment continues to grow more challenging and complex," Adm Richardson said in an announcement on board the USS George H W Bush at Norfolk.

 "That's why today, we're standing up Second Fleet to address these changes, particularly in the north Atlantic."